polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ## 1. Motivation

 Sassafras Protocol has been extensively documented in a comprehensive [research paper](https://eprint.iacr.org/2023/031.pdf).
-However, this RFC serves the purpose of conveying essential implementation details that are crucial for interoperability and clarifying aspects left open for implementation discretion.
+This RFC serves the purpose of conveying most of the essential implementation details that are crucial for interoperability and clarifying aspects left open for implementation discretion.

 ### 1.1.
 Relevance to Implementors